AmateurLL/AlphaBuilds/README.md

 users learn how to use the Side-lifter at an easier and accelerated rate to familiarise themselves with controls and objects.

+# Instructions
+Click on Code Green Button that is above the README.md Text and a option to download ZIP will show.
+Click on that to download the file.
+Once downloaded, you extract the zip file to where you want.
+Inside the Side-lifter Training Simulation folder there will be a "Sidelifter Simulation.exe".
+Just click on that to start the application.

 # Google Forms for Alpha Test survey
 https://forms.gle/LMUnpzScGqLXjwXf9